 But where a contemporary hard drive may hold 3,000 GB of data, the Jaz disc holds 1 or 2 GB.
 Its read write heads are clearly visible by the naked eye; with skill, you might even be able to thread something through one.
 Still, the Jahts drive has its charms.
 In a white paper, we once referred to a device that you could insert various hard disc platters into and have them be read as the “Holy Grail of data recovery.”

 The Jaz drive is not that!
 It only accepts its own 1 or 2 GB drive.
 But even though it’s no Holy Grail, swapping hard drive platters in and out of a device that reads them feels a little bit Knights of the Round Table.
+The Jaz drive represents a unique solution to data storage, but device not detected issues are still within the realm of possibility.

 A decade ago, drives with similar qualities to the Iomega Jaz drive were tolerant of many techniques of data recovery.
 You could swap control boards, for instance, and have a shot at success.
 There wasn’t calibration information unique to the platters that existed on a control board chip.
 These were the kinds of drives that gave birth to data recovery tips that are now destructive: the freezer, the hammer and the oven treatments.